 MAKE UP POLICY

 You are required to complete 144 hours.
 Any make up clinical days must be pre-arranged with faculty and approved by the clinical preceptor.
+All clinical hours must be completed prior to the end of the semester.

 GRADING SCALE